antor940/AFKBot/files/config.md

 	"pathfind": Pathfinding options.
 		"pathfind-range": Number of blocks the Bot should stay away from the target when it's following him.
 		"max-dropdown-blocks": Maximum height the bot can fall while pathfinding.
 Default is 4.
+		"scaffolding-blocks": Array of blocks to use when pathfinder has to build or scaffold to get to a goal, default are dirt and stone.

 	"misc-options".
 Miscellaneous options.
 		"send-chat-to-ds": Having this set to true, will make the Bot send the minecraft chat to Discord, not recommended as Discord doesn't like having a lot of messages sent in a short span of time.